SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Conclusions

 \end{enumerate}

-More detailed theoretical modeling of \cart progenitors, focusing on massive hybrid WDs, will help further understand luminous \carts{} like SN~2022oqm.
-Specifically, the notion that more extreme mass ratios in these systems would result in more violent \cart{} explosions and strong CSM interactions needs to be more completely explored.
-Such studies will also shed light on the full range of possible photometric and spectroscopic properties of \carts, allowing for much more comprehensive constraints on the space of possible \carts.
+More detailed theoretical modeling of \cart{} progenitors, focusing on massive hybrid WDs, could help further understand luminous \carts{} like SN~2022oqm.
+Alternatively, SN~2022oqm could present a link between SNe~Ic and SNe~Icn.
+Exploration of such a continuum, especially predictions on the correlations between CSM mass, SN ejecta mass and \niVI{} mass, could further explain the progenitor system of SN~2022oqm-like events.
+Such studies will also shed light on the full range of possible photometric and spectroscopic properties of \carts{}, allowing for much more comprehensive constraints on the space of possible \carts{}.